conan-io/docs/reference/commands.rst

 **Examples**

-- Export a recipe from the current directory, under the ``fenix/testing`` user:
+- Export a recipe from the current directory, under the ``myuser/testing`` user and channel:

 .. code-block:: bash

-	$ conan export fenix
+	$ conan export myuser

-- Export a recipe from any folder directory, under the ``fenix/stable`` user:
+- Export a recipe from any folder directory, under the ``myuser/stable`` user and channel:

 .. code-block:: bash

-	$ conan export ./folder_name fenix/stable
+	$ conan export ./folder_name myuser/stable

 - Export a recipe without removing the source folder in the local cache: